-The position of energy levels belonging to dopant pairs was investigated in substitutionally p- or n-type doped four-fold coordinated amorphous carbon and silicon by means of Hartree-Fock ab initio and the Fragment Self-Consistent Field method.
-Our models contain 45 to 583 carbon or silicon atoms.
+Using Hartree-Fock ab initio and the Fragment Self-consistent Field method the energy level positions belonging to dopant pairs was investigated in substitutionally doped four-fold coordinated amorphous carbon and silicon.
+Our models contain 45-583 carbon or silicon atoms.
+Hydrogen atoms have been used to model the bulk and surface of clusters.
 Boron, phosphorus and nitrogen impurities have been incorporated into the amorphous networks.
-It has been found that the position of midgap states are primarily determined by the separation of the impurity atoms, and the role of the random network is only subordinate.
-A general relationship is proposed for the determination of midgap energy levels as a function of the distance between dopant pairs investigated for amorphous carbon and silicon. © 1998 Elsevier Science B.V.
-All rights reserved.
+It has been found that the distance between the impurity atoms primarily determines the position of midgap states, and the role of the random network is only subordinate.
+A general relationship is proposed for the determination of the midgap energy levels as a function of the distance between dopant pairs investigated for the amorphous carbon and silicon.